github/training-kit/paths/intro-to-github/01-create-github-account.md

   Click your user icon in the top right to to access your profile.

   Your profile contains information about your activity on GitHub.
-This is the your public page on GitHub.
+This is your public page on GitHub.
 Some employers will even check out your profile when you apply for a position, so don't forget to add an awesome photo and a fun bio.

   ### Your GitHub Repositories

-  We have seen this word "repository" a lot, so let's talk about it.
+  You will see this word "repository" a lot, so let's talk about it.
 A repository is a container that holds everything related to a specific project.

   If you just created your account, you may not have any repositories yet.
-Let's fix that!

-  (P.S.
-Even if you already have some repositories, you will want to follow the instructions below to join the class repository.)
+Don't worry, we are going to fix that on the next page!

 ---